chazlarson/brick-finder/README.md

 - https://www.vonado.com/plate-1x4-w-rev-hook-30043.html
 - https://www.vonado.com/moc-30043-land-rover-defender-110.html

-You only want the first, so a match is considered: "contains the bricklink ID, preceded by a dash, followed by a dash or period"
+You only want the first, so a match is considered: "contains the part ID, preceded by a dash, followed by a dash or period"

 In this specific case, the "moc" filter is redundant, but it could be that some MOC will have the same number as a part, so belt-and-suspenders.